Ski Courses for off piste, All mountain & Freeride skiing.

 Off piste skiing courses are available for intermediate, advanced and expert level skiers.

 Our off piste ski courses run in Chamonix from December until April.
 The off-piste courses focus on improving off-piste and all-mountain skiing skills.
 There are 3 ski course levels to choose from for intermediate, advanced and expert level skiers.
 Simply check this level finder page to see which ski course suits you best.

 Video analysis & feedback is included on each ski course.

 We use effective, daily video analysis and feedback to enhance the training on all ski courses.
 This is a short and helpful session of around 30 minutes at the end of the day skiing.
-The video feedback sessions allow you to watch yourself skiing in full HD and in slow motion.
+The video feedback sessions allow you to watch yourself skiing and in slow motion.
 This really helps to understand how to develop better skiing.
 The video analysis sessions are a powerful ski coaching tool to improve skiing performance.
 Occasionally bad weather can stop the video sessions.

 Private transport for skiing is included on all Chamonix based ski courses.

 Each ski course has it’s own private minibus for the duration of the course.
 This gives us flexibility to transport to the best skiing conditions available in the whole Mont Blanc area.
 We aim to ski a variety of the Chamonix ski areas and have the option of skiing some other close by resorts should the skiing conditions be better.

 Off piste skiing in Chamonix.

 Les Grands Montets / Chamonix.

 Les Grands Montets ski area offers big vertical descents with glaciers on the upper section.
 There is plenty of wide, open bowl skiing with some nice steeper sections and couloirs.
 The tree skiing and in-to valley couloirs are also good for advanced & expert skiers.
 A great lift system opens up 3 sides to this amazing off piste mountain.
 Our best spots: Le Grand Muir, Pylones, Point de Vue, Combe de la Pendant, Combe des Rachasse.
 The Magic Forest (Dream Forest) also offers fantastic off piste skiing in the trees.

 Le Tour / Chamonix.